• Ductile Iron C-Class Flange type Length: 6M/Negotiated System 1

 A: High alumina cement mortar lining and sulphate-resistant cement mortar lining.
 These two special linings are applicable to inner anti-corrosion for sewage pipes, improving resistance to erosion of the sewage components.

-- Q: Can ductile iron pipes be used for irrigation systems in saline soil conditions?
+Q: Can ductile iron pipes be used in potable water systems?

 Send your message to us